vincepr/c_compiler/README.md

 jlox implemented variables by building a chain of environments, one for each scope.
 This will create a new hash table each time you change scope.
 So its to slow.

 #### general info about variables in lox
-**Global variables** in Lox are 'late bound', or resolved dynamically.
+**Global variables** in Lox are 'late bound' (aka resolved after compile time), or resolved dynamically.
 This means a function can be compiled, that uses a variable that gets declared later on.
 As long as the code does not **execute** before that definition happens.

 **Local variables** on the other hand always get declared before beeing used.
 Thus our single pass compiler can resolve them at run time more easily.